kurokobo/awx-on-k3s/backup/ansible/README.md

 <!-- markdownlint-enable MD033 -->

 Note that this playbook enables `clean_backup_on_delete` by default that only works with AWX Operator `0.24.0` and later.
-This option makes that your actual backup data in your PVC is deleted at the same time the AWXBackup resource is deleted.
+This option makes it so that your actual backup data in your PVC is deleted at the same time the AWXBackup resource is deleted.
 You can disable this feature by explicitly specifying `clean_backup_on_delete: false`.
-Refer [the official documentation](https://github.com/ansible/awx-operator/tree/devel/roles/backup) for detail.
+Refer to [the official documentation](https://github.com/ansible/awx-operator/tree/devel/roles/backup) for detail.

 ## Preparation